algenty/grafana-flowcharting/README.md

   - Add custom stencils.
   - Best manuals/docs when i would find contributors better than me in english.
   - Set visible or not according to state.
+  - Only dark theme is supported at this time
+  - Url source not implemented
+  - SVG export not implemented

 ## Pull request for version 2.0
   - Multi graph with auto link when errors